xnorax/ecommerce-with-watson/readme.md

 ### 4. Create Watson Personality Insights service with IBM Cloud

-1. Download and install the [Cloud Foundry CLI](https://console.bluemix.net/docs/cli/index.html#cli) tool.
-2. Log into IBM Cloud with your account.
+1. Log into IBM Cloud with your account.
-3. Create `Personality Insights` service.
+2. Create `Personality Insights` service.
   - From the top bar menu, click `Catalog`.
   - On the left menu, select `Watson`.
   - Select `Personality Insights`.
   - Click `Create`.
-4. Once the application is created, go into the application and select `Service credentials`.
+3. Once the application is created, go into the application and select `Service credentials`.
-5. Click `View credentials` to copy your username and password into the code in `app.js`:
+4. Click `View credentials` to copy your username and password into the code in `app.js`:

 ```
 var personality_insights = watson.personality_insights({